Strippit Bubble Memory Fixes Strippit_Bubble_Memory_Fixes

 Have an Experienced Electronics Technician Make the Adjustments!

-Part-Program Storage.
-The HECC80/30x Controls are Actually Primitive P.C.
-Computers Running under the Old CP/M Disk Operating System, and the Bubble Memory
+Running under the Old CP/M Disk Operating System, and the Bubble Memory

-Board Acts as a 256K (Not Meg!)
+Board Acts as a 256K (NOT Meg!)
 Solid-State Hard-Drive for this System.

-These Boards are Very Voltage Sensitive When Actually Accessing Data from the Bubble Memory Modules.
+Bubble Memory Modules.
 It is Believed that Most Problems are Actually Caused by

 Bad Power (Surges, Sages, Spikes, and Electrical-Noise in the A.C.
 Power to Machine)

-or Improperly Set Machine A.C. and Control D.C.
+or Improperly-Set Machine A.C. and Control D.C.
 Power Supply Voltages.

-If these Voltages Fluctuate or are Not Set Correctly, the Boards may Work Intermittently, or Not at all, causing Loss of Memory, and the
+If these Voltages Fluctuate or are Not Set Correctly, Boards may Work Intermittently,

-Various #DFxx Bubble Memory Failure Errors.
+or Not at all, causing Loss of Memory and Various #DFxx Bubble Memory Failure Errors.

-Using the CNC Control with Bad A.C.
-Power or Improperly Set 5 & 12 Volts Power Supplies can Even Damage the Bubble Chips on the Bubble Memory Board, Necessitating Expensive Replacement of the Bubble Chips or the Bubble Board.
-Check A.C and D.C.
-Voltages Regularly!
+Using CNC Control with Bad A.C.
+Power or Improperly Set 5 & 12 Volts Power Supplies can Even Damage Bubble Chips on Bubble Memory Board, Requiring Expensive Replacement

 The Deltron Power Supply